-Stress, poor diet, and many aother factors can cause anxiety.
+Stress, poor diet, and many other factors can cause anxiety.
 There are two types of anxiety: more serious or mild and occasional.
-The latter can be controlled with some medicinal foods.
+The latter can be controlled with certain foods.

 Anxiety is a nervous disorder that is becoming more frequent at earlier ages due to many factors: stress, poor diet, modern culture, toxic habits, etc. It can be mild and sporadic or severe, which requires medical treatment that can cause unwanted side effects to your health.

 If you’ve noticed you have nervous disorders and you are having problems defining them as tension, concerns, insomnia, pounding and accelerating heartbeat, etc., it’s possible you may have an anxiety disorder.

 This problem can be mild and come out randomly, which causes you to become more nervous, or even severe enough to the point you could get a panic attack at any moment.

 During an anxiety attack, you may panic, have difficulty breathing, or faint, among other symptoms.